satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Discussion

-The writing of this article was conducted in the spirit of the content of the article, with multiple authors/reviewers contributing primarily via GitHub, followed by dynamic, interactive, real-time collaboration via Google Docs.
+The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
+Because we did this experiment on a very small scale, soliciting only a few rather than many reviewers, there are a few issues that we did not have to face.
+First, as in the content of the article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.

-The general goal of natural scientists is to clarify our understanding of the natural world through replicable experiments and improved techniques for experimentation and data analysis.
-It is therefore in the best interest of all scientists to improve the quality of published science and to continue to validate and replicate findings.
-The review process therefore should be an extension of the same scientific discourse that takes place in laboratories when initiating ideas for experiments and novel algorithms and when discussing the outcomes of experiments.
-In keeping with these ideals, we have also chosen to use code review (github.com/satra/scientific-review) and shared collaboration (docs.google.com) systems to create this article and receive feedback from our peers during the creation process.

-A number of the ideas presented in this article have already been adopted by various journal publishing entities.

-- reviewers assumed to be honest, no selfish motives

 - changing the review process will take time and will most likely be

 implemented in an iterative manner

 - different fields may have different constraints

-- Practical and psychological limitations

 - different reviewer opinions; resolve deadlock